Graduating Student Information

 Please join us for an information session discussing Georgetown Law's Loan Repayment Assistance Program (LRAP).
 This session is for JD graduates who have an interest in the Public Service sector and plan to apply for LRAP assistance by the December 15th deadline.
 We will discuss the requirements of the program, the application documents, as well as the eligible repayment plans.

 Our Loan Repayment Assistance Program supports our alumni pursuing full-time, legally-related employment with governments (federal, state, local or tribal) or 501(c)(3) non-profits.
 Spring graduates should mark October 1 on their calendars as the date to visit our site.
-The application opens on that date and must be completed no-later-than December 15.
+The application usually opens around that date.